-- Apply approved Logo and Brand Identity Guidelines for all MWDOC materials, activities, and events - o Promote districtwide buy-in by implementing a MWDOC Brand Kit
+- o Apply approved Logo and Brand Identity Guidelines to all MWDOC outreach materials and platforms, activities, programs, and events. - o Promote districtwide buy-in by implementing the MWDOC Logo and Brand Identity Guide.

 COMMUNICATIONS TOOLS AND CHANNELS

 "If you have an important point to make, don't try to be subtle or clever.
 Use a pile driver.
 Hit the point once.
 Then come back and hit it again.
 Then hit it a third time- a tremendous whack."